Huntington Museum of Art: Nature Trail System

 The original trail system at the museum dates back to the 1950s.
 By the 1970s it had become part of the national trails system.
 Since that time, the trails have grown to over a mile, with six separate runs that include varying types of terrain.
 They include the Teubert Sensory Trail (which is handicapped accessible), the Gentle Oak trail, the Spicebush trail, the Tulip Tree trail, the Connector trail, and the Ghost trail.
 The Steelman Butterfly Garden is located at the beginning of the trail system.

-Archaeological collections

-In addition to the art collections, two important Native-American archaeological collections are held at the museum – The Pitt Stark Archaeological Collection and The Adams Archaeological Collection.
-These collections were excavated in West Virginia during the late 19th and early 20th centuries and include only non-human, non-funerary (mainly tool pieces, animal bone, pottery shards, etc.) artifacts.
-The vast majority of the items contained in these collections are not exhibited and are available for viewing only by approved, academic researchers.